PrincetonUniversity/compcomp/README.md

 If your Ssreflect or MathComp are installed in a nonstandard place (e.g., in your home directory rather than system-wide), edit variables SSREFLECT and MATHCOMP in the Makefile to point to appropriate installation directories.
+Otherwise, leave both SSREFLECT and MATHCOMP equal the empty string "".

 ## Files